Souravgoswami/Various-Programs/README.md

 # RaspberryPi-Programs
-Various programs written for the Raspberry Pi SystemMonitorPi and SystemMonitor needs the noto fonts in order to display correct emoji...
+Various programs written for the Raspberry Pi.

+SystemMonitorPi and SystemMonitor need the noto fonts in order to display correct emoji...